AaronGoldsmith1/mp3playground/README.md

 ![Winamp](images/screen.jpg)

 ###MP3 Playground allows you to upload music files to custom playlists from your computer and play them in the browser.
+Song reccomendations are provided by the last.fm API.

 ##Approach